 During pregnancy it can benefit morning sickness and other complaints that might arise, and in the last month of pregnancy I carry out weekly treatments to help relax the body for delivery.
 I also use acupuncture to promote relaxation into labour when it is delayed.

 After delivery, I use herbal medicine to restore blood and Qi.
 This helps breast feeding, mood and energy levels.

 How long does fertility treatment last?

 A minimum of three months' treatment can be expected in the case of unexplained infertility, although with underlying problems the treatment can last a year.
-Acupuncture may need to be given every 2 weeks or once per month, depending on the severity of the disharmony of Qi and Blood.
+A course of treatment is 10 sessions either weekly or every 2 weeks, depending on the need.

 We lead very fast stressful lives and this has an impact in fertility.
 Relaxation promoted by acupuncture helps hormonal balance.